 Because molecular data were more limited in the Polydactyloid clade (higher proportion of missing sequences, fewer representatives per species, lack of data for species from remote regions of the world with no recent material available) Ithis clade was not included in the comparison of the species delimitation methods.

-and approaches tested (Huelsenbeck et al. 2011) is a software using multilocus genotype data to infer population structure and assign individuals to populations (Pritchard et al., 2000).
+Species delimitation methods and approaches tested

+Structurama (Huelsenbeck et al. 2011) is a software using multilocus genotype data to infer population structure and assign individuals to populations (Pritchard et al., 2000).
 Each cluster (population) is modeled by a characteristic set of allele frequencies.
 Its main modeling assumptions are Hardy-Weinberg equilibrium within populations and complete linkage equilibrium between loci within populations.
 Under these assumptions each allele at each locus in each genotype is an independent draw from the appropriate frequency distribution.
 It attempts to find population groupings that are not in desequilibrium.

 The difference between the popular software Structure and Structurama is that, while Structure can only assign specimens to a number of populations fixed by the user, Structurama can estimate the number of populations, based on the data and on priors determined by the users(Huelsenbeck et al., 2011).